Alliance C – Christians for Germany

+Alliance C – Christians for Germany (Bündnis C – Christen für Deutschland) is a Christian Conservative political party in Germany, which was established in 2015 as a result of the amalgamation of Partei Bibeltreuer Christen (Party of Bible-abiding Christians) and the AUF - Partei für Arbeit, Umwelt und Familie (Party for Labour, Environment and Family).
+The party professes to adhere to the Apostles' Creed and the Old and New Testaments.

+Alliance C is a member of the European Christian Political Party (ECPP) and was represented in the European Parliament from October 2018 until the 2019 European elections.

 History

 At the founding party conference in Fulda in March 2015, the Party for Labour, Environment and Family (AUF) and Party of Bible-abiding Christians (PBC) merged to form Alliance C – Christians for Germany – AUF & PBC.
 Ole Steffes (formerly PBC) and Karin Heepen (formerly AUF) were elected Federal Chairmen with equal rights.

 The party stood for the first time in the state election in Baden-Württemberg in 2016 and achieved 0.7% in the state constituency of Enz.
 In the state election in Mecklenburg-Western Pomerania in 2016, it received 842 votes, which corresponds to 0.1% of the votes.
 In the local elections in Lower Saxony in 2016, the party won a mandate in both Wedemark and Bad Essen.
 At the party congress on October 22, 2016, the members decided to delete the suffix "AUF & PBC".

 An attempted candidacy for the 2017 Bundestag election with eight state lists failed due to a lack of support signatures, so that the party could only put up direct candidates in four constituencies.
 These achieved results between 0.2% and 0.4% of the votes.

 In autumn 2018, MEP Arne Gericke joined Alliance C. Gericke was elected for the Family Party in 2014 and initially switched to the Free Voters in mid-2017.
 Gericke has been an individual member of the ECPM since 2014, which also includes Alliance C.